unionai-oss/pandera/docs/source/dataframe_models.rst

         unique_column_names=False
     )>

-You can also use the :meth:`~pandera.core.pandas.model.DataFrameModel.validate` method to validate dataframes:
+You can also use the :meth:`~pandera.api.pandas.model.DataFrameModel.validate` method to validate dataframes:

 .. testcode:: dataframe_schema_model